Where to see Bluebells by bus and trainaround the UK

 3. Beane Valley, Hertfordshire

-- Start from Hertford North railway station, which has regular trains from London’s Moorgate, calling at Finsbury Park and Highbury and Islington stations.
+- Start from Hertford North railway station.
+This is served by regular trains from London’s Moorgate, calling at Finsbury Park and Highbury and Islington stations.

-- Cross the road outside the station and walk a few steps left to the mini roundabout, then right along Beane Road, crossing the river and passing water meadows.
-Turn left into Molewood Road, follow it to the end and continue along the wooded path ahead.
+- Cross the road outside the station and walk a few steps left to the mini roundabout.
+Go right along Beane Road, crossing the river and passing water meadows.
+Turn left into Molewood Road.
+Follow it to the end and continue along the wooded path ahead.
 Keep left beside the river, following the Hertfordshire Way signs along the Beane valley for up to four miles.

 - Keep going, near the river, until you reach the landscaped grounds of Heath Mount school.
 Where three arrows point right, turn left (don’t worry – another way-mark soon shows you’re on a public path).